• Skip to primary navigation

 Notes

 1. Pasta: use a short pasta of your choice.
 A tubular pasta, such as rigatoni or penne, is a good choice as the sauce becomes trapped in the tubes.
 Be sure to choose those with ribbed sides so the sauce doesn’t slide off.
+It is important to undercook your pasta as it will cook further when baked.

 2. Chicken: I have used shredded rotisserie chicken – it has great flavour and makes this recipe so easy.
 If you prefer, you can use shredded poached chicken breast.
 If cooking your own chicken breast, I recommend cooking in chicken stock for the best flavour.